vivdlu/spaff/README.md

 ## Example

-To maintain HIPAA-compliance, actual video footage from the lab is unavailable for public viewers of this app.
-To see an example of what the app in action, open the app (https://vivdlu.github.io/spaff) and paste the following link in the prompt window:
+To maintain HIPAA-compliance, actual video footage from the lab is unavailable for public users of this app.
+To see an example of the app in action, open the app and paste the following video link in the prompt window:

 <blockquote>https://www.youtube.com/watch?v=TBZP7UIPtwY&t=300s</blockquote>